MicrosoftLearning/mslearn-fabric/Instructions/Labs/09-real-time-analytics-eventstream.md

    ![Image of KQL Query Results last 24](./Images/kql-query-results-last24.png)

-> **Note**: Notice that the volumes of the streaming data exceed the query limits.
-This behavior may vary depending on the amount of data streamed into your database.
+> **Note**: You may see a warning that you have exceeded query limits.
+This behavior will vary depending on the amount of data streamed into your database.

 You can continue to navigate using the built-in query functions to familiarize yourself with your data.